Municipalities of Timor-Leste

 Timor-Leste is divided into 14 municipalities (municípios, munisípiu), which are former districts.
 One municipality is also a Special Administrative Region (SAR).
 The municipalities are divided into administrative posts (former subdistricts), and further subdivided into sucos (villages).
 Atauro Island was initially a part of Dili Municipality, but became a separate municipality on 1 January 2022.
 The borders between Cova Lima and Ainaro and between Baucau and Viqueque were changed in 2003.

-The municipalities in Timor-Leste are largely inherited from the earlier regencies of the Indonesian province, all of which were created on 30 July 1976 during the New Order.
+The municipalities in Timor-Leste are largely inherited from the earlier regencies (kabupaten) of the Indonesian province, all of which were created on 30 July 1976 by Government Regulation Number 19, when the New Order remained in place.